CHT2520-web-prog/intro-to-laravel/README.md

 - You already have Apache, PHP and MySQL in XAMPP.
 The final thing you need to install is Composer.
 See these instructions [Installing Composer](installing_composer.md).
 - Once Composer is up and running have a look at [Implementing Basic CRUD Functionality Using Laravel](basic_CRUD_using_Laravel.md).
+- You may want to back-up your work or copy your Laravel project to a different machine.
+Here's some advice on how to do this - [Copying a Laravel Project](copying_a_Laravel_project.md)